2000bera/Retail_Sales_Prediction_LinearRegression/README.md

 ## 📚 Learnings

-I learnt how to use Python libraries, the language, to understand the dataset more and how improved the model
+I learnt how to use Python libraries, the language, to understand the dataset more and how to improved the model

 ## 😥 Challenges

-Working with big data was bit confusing for me since I am still a beginner
+Working with big data was bit confusing for me since I am still a beginner Cleaning the data
+Dropping columns